sentryco/SecUserStore/README.md

 ## Description

 Utilizes keychain to securely store sensitive user data.

+## Problem

 Regular UserDefault are not secure by default.
 It's possible to extract them with third party software.

+## Solution

-This library works like userdefault, with its easy to use inerface but under the hood stores the user data in keychain.
+This library works like userdefault, with its easy to use interface but under the hood stores the user data in keychain.

 ## Examples